likeadragonmaid/Ongaku/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/Ongaku-TG/ongaku/main/ongaku/resources/images/logos/ongaku-logo_github.png"></p>
-A **smol and fluffy** telegram bot to update your bio with music playing on your android phone in real time!
+A **smol and fluffy** bot to update your telegram bio with music playing around you (Pixel) or on your android phone in real time!

 ### Requirements
 * An android device capable of running Termux